LearnMarketplace

 The Origin

-In 2010, Micha Kaufman had a radical idea: what if freelance services were sold like products?
-No proposals, no negotiations, no invoicing — just browse, buy, and get your work delivered.
-And to make it dead simple, everything would cost $5.
+In 2010, Micha Kaufman and Shai Wininger asked a deceptively simple question in Tel Aviv: what if freelance services were sold like products?
+No proposals, no back-and-forth, no invoicing — just browse, click, pay, and get your work delivered.
+And to make it impossible to ignore, everything would cost $5.

 Beyond $5